mikaello/avrodoc-plus/README.md

 - -i _sourcefolder_
   Pass in a source folder that will recursively parsed and crawled for avsc files
 - -o _outputfile_
   The file where the generated doc should be written to
 - -s _external stylesheet less file_
   Your own less file, used to override specific style of your generated page
+- --ignore-invalid
+  Ignore avsc files that can not be parsed as JSON (instead of quiting)

 ### Enhancements